MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-service-description/high-availability-and-business-continuity.md

 ## <a name="mailbox-replication-at-data-centers"></a>Postfachreplikation in Datencentern

-Exchange Online-Postfächer werden kontinuierlich in mehreren Datenbankkopien in geografisch verteilten Microsoft-Datencentern repliziert, um eine Datenwiederherstellung zu ermöglichen, falls eine lokale Nachrichteninfrastruktur ausfällt.
-Bei umfangreichen Ausfällen werden Verwaltungsverfahren zur Aufrechterhaltung von Diensten eingeleitet.
+Exchange Online mailboxes are continuously replicated to multiple database copies, in geographically dispersed Microsoft data centers, to provide data restoration capability in the event of a local messaging infrastructure failure.
+For large-scale failures, service continuity management procedures are initiated.

-Weitere Informationen dazu, wie Microsoft Ihre Daten schützt, finden Sie im [Office 365 Trust Center](https://go.microsoft.com/fwlink/p/?LinkId=299135).
-Bei Verwendung von Office 365 über 21Vianet finden Sie entsprechende Informationen im [21Vianet Trust Center](https://www.21vbluecloud.com/office365/trustcenter/onlineservices.mdl).
+For more information about how Microsoft protects your data, see [Office 365 Trust Center](https://go.microsoft.com/fwlink/p/?LinkId=299135).
+If you are using Office 365 operated by 21Vianet, see the [21Vianet Trust Center](https://www.21vbluecloud.com/office365/trustcenter/onlineservices.mdl).

 ## <a name="deleted-mailbox-recovery"></a>Wiederherstellung gelöschter Postfächer